frankomackonelee/node-js-express-mvc-fun-website/README.md

 - Deploy to server
 - Add custom URL
 - Create CI/CD pipeline
-- Currently run dev just runs Typescript and serves, need to get nodemon or similar working so that it 'hot reloads' / watches ts and other files
+- Currently run dev just runs TypeScript and serves, need to get nodemon or similar working so that it 'hot reloads' / watches ts and other files
 - Restrict PUT access to original author (properly) via authentication / authorization